 TKR Knee Replacement Surgery: What is it and when should you opt for it?

-knee replacement surgery, TKR or knee arthroplasty is an open knee surgery where the articular surface of the knee is replaced.
-Total knee replacement surgery known as TKR is an option for a patient who has severe knee osteoarthritis or a knee injury in which the articular surface of their knee joint is damaged severely.
-Researchers throughout the world agree that the TKR (total knee replacement surgery) should be the last option.
+Knee replacement surgery, TKR or knee arthroplasty is an open knee surgery where they replace the articular surface of the knee.
+Total knee replacement surgery known as TKR is an option for a patient who has severe knee osteoarthritis.
+Surgery is an option for a severe knee injury that doesn’t respond to non-surgical treatments.
+Do not do the TKR, unless the articular surface is worn out entirely (100%).
+Researchers throughout the world agree that the TKR should be the last option.
 In other words, you must exhaust all your conservative approaches before opting for a TKR.

-The Journal of Arthritis and Rheumatism published a study which reported a third of the total knee replacement (TKR) in the United States of America were inappropriate.
-The number one reason why it was reported as “inappropriate” was the fact that the majority of patients who obtained a TKR did so on a knee with mild or moderate osteoarthritis.
-The researchers related that knee replacement surgery should only be performed on patients that have severe osteoarthritis.
-According to researchers, the primary objective factor in a total knee replacement is the finding of severe osteoarthritis.
+The Journal of Arthritis and Rheumatism published a study which reported a third of the total knee replacement (TKR) was inappropriate.
+The number one reason for the “inappropriate” designation was the fact that the majority of patients who obtained a TKR did on a knee with mild or moderate osteoarthritis.
+The researchers related that knee replacement surgery should only be considered for patients with severe osteoarthritis.

 How long should you wait before opting for a TKR (knee replacement surgery)?

-The decision to perform a total knee replacement surgery is not clear-cut, according to Dr. Jeffery Katz; professor of medicine and orthopedic surgery at Harvard Medical School in Boston.
-According to Dr. Katz, several parameters must be considered before opting for a total knee replacement surgery.
+The decision to perform a total knee replacement surgery is not clear-cut, according to Dr. Jeffery Katz.
+Dr. Katz is a professor of medicine and orthopedic surgery at Harvard Medical School in Boston.
+According to him, a clinician must look at several parameters, before opting for a total knee replacement surgery.
 The two most critical according to him are:

 1).
 Patient must be in good preoperative health and function.

 2).
-Delay to knee replacement surgery as the implant will eventually wear out.
+Delay in knee replacement surgery as the implant will eventually wear out.

-He related that although advancements have improved the total knee replacement surgery the eventual wearing out of the implant is a concern, and as such the earlier one has a total knee replacement surgery, the greater the risk of implant failures in a recipient’s lifetime.
+He related that although advancements have improved the total knee replacement, surgery should be the last option.
+Dr. Katz related that the eventual wearing out of the implant is a concern.
+And as such, the earlier one has a total knee replacement surgery, the greater the risk of implant failures in a recipient’s lifetime.

 Should you have a TKR or Opt for Conservative Knee Treatment?